 Mini TT1 and Flex TT5 - Love the Light!

-Pocket Wizard Review - My new best friends at Pocket Wizard are an electronics lab otherwise known as Lab Partner's Associates (LPA) based in Vermont.
-Their flash or speedlight triggering devices were born after an assistant to an architectural photographer approached the LPA with a need for a device that would work better than his modified "garage door opener" to trigger lights on various photo shoots.
+Pocket Wizard Review - My new best friends at Pocket Wizard are an electronics lab otherwise known as Lab Partner's Associates (LPA).
+They are based in Vermont.
+Their flash or speedlight triggering devices were born after an assistant's idea.
+He was the assistant to an architectural photographer and approached the LPA with a need for a device.
+One that would work better than his modified "garage door opener" to trigger lights on various photo shoots.

 The latest range includes:

-In the first part of this review we will concentrate on the Mini TT1 and Flex TT5 as they are the ones I have and which seem to be the most popular amongst many photographers.
+In the first part of this review we will concentrate on the Mini TT1 and Flex TT5.
+They are the ones I have and which seem to be the most popular amongst many photographers.
 For me they are incredibly portable, easy to set up and very intuitive.

 Pocket Wizard claim it is the smallest radio transmitter that provides full E-TTL II (Canon), i-TTL (Nikon) and power control capabilities with Canon and Nikon Speedlights (and certain studio lights).

 When used with the Flex TT5, you can operate and fire as many flash units that you can afford, no limits!
-You can also fire other cameras remotely, at the same time as the speedlights, using a separate Pocket Wizard ACC cable.
+You can also fire other cameras remotely, at the same time as the speedlights.
+This is done using a separate Pocket Wizard ACC cable.

 The Flex TT5 has two configurable channel settings being C1 and C2.
 Each setting can be separately programmed as needed with up to 20 Control TL channels for full TTL photography, or 32 standard channels for full manual flash photography.
 The Flex TT5 Transceiver also has a three-zone selector switch for simple use with Canon ratios and zones.

-The Pocket Wizard HyperSync technology means you can operate up to shutter speeds of 500th/sec with many strobes, and using high speed sync on your speedlights, you can go all the way up to 8000th/sec!
+The Pocket Wizard HyperSync technology means you can operate up to shutter speeds of 500th/sec with many strobes.
+Using high speed sync on your speedlights, you can go all the way up to 8000th/sec!

 What They Can Do

-The things I like most about this set up is the fact that they are so easy to operate and use.
-When used together, the Flex TT5 and Mini TT1 will work seamlessly as a go between for your camera and speedlight(s), as though you were using your flash on-camera.
+The thing I like most about this set up is that they are so easy to operate and use.
+When used together, the Flex TT5 and Mini TT1 will work seamlessly as a go between for your camera and speedlight(s).
+It is as though you were using your flash "on-camera".

-For example, you still have full auto capability meaning you can still use flash exposure compensation (FEC) on your camera which will transmit to the remote flashes, plus you can override the flash sync speed and use this system up to 8000th/sec shutter speed!
+For example, you still have full auto capability meaning you can still use flash exposure compensation (FEC) on your camera.
+This will transmit to the remote flashes plus you can override the flash sync speed and use this system up to 8000th/sec shutter speed!

-In this image below, I had one speedlight on a stand to the right of, and behind the couple with no brolly for back-lighting and the second flash was high up on another stand in front of and to the left/centre of the couple for fill in/key light to balance out the harsh sunlight.
+In this image below, I had one speedlight on a stand to the right of, and behind the couple with no brolly for back-lighting.
+The second flash was high up on another stand in front of and to the left/centre of the couple for fill in/key light.
+This was done to balance out the harsh sunlight.
 I then slightly underexposed for the bright sun and the Pocket Wizards simply did their thing!

 640th/sec, F4.5, ISO 100, Focal Length 70mm